You are currently viewing Why Is My Puppy Peeing in the House? Solutions

 Start by setting a routine.
 Take your puppy outside often, after meals and naps.
 Puppies need to go out every three to five hours to avoid accidents.

 Keeping things the same helps your puppy adjust.
 It shows them where to pee.
-Puppies may need extra help if they’re stressed or things change20.
+Puppies may need extra help if they’re stressed or things change.

 Watch how your puppy acts to see how they’re doing.
 If they seem scared or anxious, you can change your approach.
 This helps them feel more confident.